 Screens

-The “Screens” series explores the tension between what is visible and what remains hidden, between presence and absence.
-In these reliefs, the screen is not merely a physical plane or obstruction — it becomes a metaphor for the mediated experience of contemporary life: observation, distance, fragmentation.
+The Screens series explores the tension between what is visible and what remains hidden — between presence and absence.
+In these reliefs, the screen is not merely a surface or obstruction.
+It becomes a metaphor for the mediated experience of contemporary life: observation, distance, fragmentation.